 Stockholders should specify their choice for each matter on the enclosed proxy card or voting instruction card.
-If no specific instructions are given, proxy cards and voting instruction cards which are signed and returned will be voted as follows at the Annual Meeting or any adjournments or postponements thereof:
+If no specific instructions are given, proxy cards and voting instruction cards which are signed and returned will be voted as at the Annual Meeting or any adjournments or postponements thereof as indicated in the chart above.
+In addition, the persons named in the enclosed proxy will have discretionary authority to vote all proxies with respect to other matters that may properly come before our Annual Meeting or any adjournments or postponements of the meeting in accordance with their judgment.